pluralsight/guides/draft/ruby-ruby-on-rails/instant-delivery-store-using-ruby-on-rails-stripe-and-uberrush-api/article.md

     gem 'stripe'
     gem 'figaro'

-Bundle install these. [httparty](https://github.com/jnunemaker/httparty) is for the API wrapper, [Stripe](https://github.com/stripe/stripe-ruby) is for credit card payments and [Figaro](https://github.com/laserlemon/figaro) is for environment variables.
+Bundle-install these. [httparty](https://github.com/jnunemaker/httparty) is for the API wrapper, [Stripe](https://github.com/stripe/stripe-ruby) is for credit card payments, and [Figaro](https://github.com/laserlemon/figaro) is for environment variables.

 Here is the API wrapper code.
 The major points are as follows:
 1. I set the pickup location to a single address.